r-box/boxr/README.md

 ## New in boxr 0.3.6 (development)

+### Bug fixes

+-   Harmonizes the default location for tokens; `~` resolves to the home directory for all platforms.
+A patch is applied offering to move tokens from “old” locations.
+This bug appeared on Windows only.

-No changes yet; all changes are detailed in the [NEWS](https://r-box.github.io/boxr/news/).
+All changes are detailed in the [NEWS](https://r-box.github.io/boxr/news/).

 ## Installation